These are some of Tom's most popular books.

 More can be found at various retailers online.
 But these will get you started with ideas you can use!
 For purchase, click on the cover photo, or choose your favorite national retailer below!

-Tom's most innovative book is now available!
+Tom's most innovative book and first novel wows readers:

 For more, see the website TheOasisWithin.com!

-Click the cover to purchase at Amazon.com.
+Click the cover photos to purchase at Amazon.com.

 What wisdom can equip us best for the journey of life?
 A young boy and his uncle are traveling with some friends across the desert in Egypt in 1934, on their way to Cairo.
 During a rest at a beautiful oasis, the older man decides that the time is right to begin preparing his nephew for the future.
 So, as the days pass, they talk about such things as inner peace, the challenge of change, the dynamic nature of balance, how things can help or harm us, the true power of the mind, the hidden structures of our world, the importance of wisdom, the elements of human nature, the necessity of love, the requirements of success, and the world’s strangest gift of all - uncertainty.
 The boy keeps a diary.
 And what he learns on this journey may be as life changing for readers as it is for him.